antonioned/mongodb-step-by-step/rs-auth/README.md

 ## Prerequisites

-In order to finish the following steps, you must first complete the full setup that is shown in the root [README.md](https://github.com/antonioned/mongodb-step-by-step/blob/main/README.md) file of this repo.
+In order to finish the following steps, you must first complete the installation steps shown in the root [README.md](https://github.com/antonioned/mongodb-step-by-step/blob/main/README.md) file of this repo.

 ## Step-by-step guide

-**1. Create a keyfile in the primary node**
+**1. Create a keyfile in the primary node** :key:

 The usage of a keyfile in the replica set is totally optional, it adds an additional level of security for the replica set nodes.
 Compared to the user auth, this is strictly for the set configuration only, the nodes use the keyfile to communicate and authenticate between themselves.